Crohn's disease: Major complications

 Major complications of Crohn's disease include bowel obstruction, abscesses, free perforation, and hemorrhage, which in rare cases may be fatal.

 Other complications

 Individuals with Crohn's disease are at risk of malnutrition for many reasons, including decreased food intake and malabsorption.
 The risk increases following resection of the small bowel.
 Such individuals may require oral supplements to increase their caloric intake, or in severe cases, total parenteral nutrition (TPN).
 Most people with moderate or severe Crohn's disease are referred to a dietitian for assistance with nutrition.

 Small intestinal bacterial overgrowth (SIBO) is characterized by excessive proliferation of colonic bacterial species in the small bowel.
 Potential causes of SIBO include fistulae, strictures, or motility disturbances.
 Hence, people with Crohn's disease are especially predisposed to develop SIBO.
-As a result, people with Crohn's disease may experience malabsorption and report symptoms such as weight loss, watery diarrhea, meteorism, flatulence, and abdominal pain, mimicking acute flare.
+As a result, people with Crohn's disease may experience malabsorption and report symptoms such as weight loss, watery diarrhea, meteorism, flatulence, and abdominal pain, mimicking an acute flare.